Cuisine Fiend https://www.cuisinefiend.com

 METHOD

 1. Prepare the brine with the water just off the boil and let it cool down to room temperature.
 Dunk the grouse and refrigerate for up to 4 hours.
-Remove, dry thoroughly and let them sit in the kitchen for at least two hours.
+Remove, dry thoroughly and leave in the kitchen for at least two hours to dry out.

-2. Rub the birds with butter, wrap the bacon around the breasts and secure with butcher’s string.
-Prepare a roasting tray with the onion slices spread on the bottom and put it in the oven preheated to 220C/425F/gas 7.
+4. Rub the birds with butter, wrap the bacon around the breasts and secure with butcher’s string.
+Peel and slice the onion, arrange on a roasting tray place in the oven preheated to 220C/425F/gas 7.
 Pour a little wine on the tray so the onion doesn’t burn.

-3. Sear the birds thoroughly in a hot frying pan with a little oil for about 3-4 minutes.
-Transfer to the oven and place them onto one breast.
+5. Sear the birds thoroughly in a hot frying pan with a little oil for about 3-4 minutes.
+Transfer to the oven tray and place them onto one breast.

 NEW recipe finder